 In most cases, the free bleeding pose no health risk.
 Although instinctive free flow has no real health benefits, it does provide freedom from periodic protections and significantly reduce her period waste.
 It is also economical, eco-responsible and without any danger to your health unlike intimate products that contain harmful products.
 A few women even admitted that they felt less menstrual cramps when they were menstruating this way, although this is not scientifically or clinically proven.

-The free bleeding can be done safely at home if your flow is relatively light and you are not afraid to wash and change clothes frequently.
+Our free bleeding can be done safely at home if your flow is relatively light and you are not afraid to wash and change clothes frequently.
 In public, however, there is always a risk of contract viruses transmitted by blood, and it is not particularly hygienic to leave blood spots everywhere in public places.
 Blood exposed to the air also releases a unpleasant smell, which will force you to change clothes more often.

 How to get into Free Instinctive Flow?